ipython/ipython/doc/source/ipython.rst

 docstrings and the Python manuals.
 Simply type 'help' (no quotes) to access it.
 You can also type help(object) to obtain information about a given object, and help('keyword') for information on a keyword.
-As noted in sec.
-3.1 <node3.html#sec:help-access>, you need to properly configure your environment variable PYTHONDOCS for this feature to work correctly.
+As noted in sec. `accessing help`_, you need to properly configure your environment variable PYTHONDOCS for this feature to work correctly.

 Dynamic object information